-The DiskStation Manager or DSM is the interface you will use to configure the NAS with; the latest version is 6.2.4-25556 and available for download.
+DiskStation Manager or DSM is the interface you will use to configure the NAS with; the latest released version is 5.2 with 6.0 beta 2 available for download.
 There are a lot of configuration options in DSM.
-I am covering what I feel is the most important option in order to get the NAS up and running on the network.
+I am covering what I feel is the most important options in order to get the NAS up and running on the network.

 The main application on the menu that will be used to configure the NAS will be the control panel.
 The control panel has most of the options that will be needed to get the NAS up and running.

 The network menu is where all the networking configuration is done.
-Synology DS1821+ has four network interfaces, it can be configured for load balancing or fail over.
-Multiple network interfaces can take advantage of creating a Link Aggregation Group (LAG) and LACP in order to do load balancing (managed switch required).
+Synology DS416j has one network interface, it cannot be configured for load balancing or fail over.
+However, it is worth mentioning that other models with multiple network interfaces can take advantage of creating a Link Aggregation Group (LAG) and LACP in order to do load balancing (managed switch required).
 Keep in mind that creating a LAG will not increase bandwidth from a single host.
 It increases the overall bandwidth the NAS can use on your network to multiple hosts.

 If you don’t have the ability to cable your NAS for example in a dorm room, you can install a USB wireless or blue-tooth adapter and get network access that way.